swiftlang/swift-evolution/proposals/0264-stdlib-preview-package.md

 #### Retirement from the `SwiftPreview` Package

 In order to keep the size of the `SwiftPreview` package manageable, re-exported proposal packages will be removed from the bundling package in a version update **1 year** after migration to the standard library.
 This is a necessary balance between maintainability and convenience.
-Since the proposal packages will still be available, it should be possible for users of the `SwiftPreview` package to import an individual pacakge if they need to keep it while also wanting to upgrade to the latest version of the `SwiftPreview` package _without_ upgrading to the latest compiler.
+Since the proposal packages will still be available, it should be possible for users of the `SwiftPreview` package to import an individual package if they need to keep it while also wanting to upgrade to the latest version of the `SwiftPreview` package _without_ upgrading to the latest compiler.

 ### Testing